sazzad1779/Retrieval_Augmented_Generation/README.md

 - Knowledge Base / Semantic Index:

   - The embeddings of all chunks are stored in a semantic index (like FAISS, ElasticSearch, or HNSW).
 This index allows for efficient similarity search when the retrieval model queries it.
 The chunks and their embeddings are now stored in a knowledge base that the RAG model can access later.

+### 2. Data Retrieval
+This phase deals with querying the indexed data to retrieve the most relevant chunks based on a user's input query.

+#### Breakdown:
+- Query:
+  - A user inputs a query, which is then passed through an embedding model to generate a query embedding.
+This embedding will later be compared to the stored chunk embeddings to retrieve relevant data.
+- Chunk:
+  - The query is compared against the indexed chunk embeddings.
+This is done by calculating the similarity (typically cosine similarity) between the query embedding and the chunk embeddings stored in the knowledge base.
+- Semantic Search:
+  - Based on the similarity scores, the system retrieves the most relevant chunks.
+This step ensures that only the chunks most relevant to the user's query are fetched, providing context for the generation model.
+  - Efficient tools like FAISS or ElasticSearch perform this search to quickly retrieve the top-N results.
+### 3. Response Generation
+The final phase involves generating the response based on the query and the retrieved relevant chunks.

+#### Breakdown:
+- LLM Generation:
+  - The relevant chunks retrieved in the previous phase are combined with the original query.
+The entire context (query + chunks) is then passed to a large language model (LLM) like BART, GPT, or T5, which generates a coherent and contextually accurate response based on the input.
+- Ranked Result:
+  - The response is generated and ranked based on relevance and fluency.
+In some implementations, multiple generated results can be ranked, and the most relevant response is returned to the user.